MIPPL/nephele-org-website/public/content/developers/docs/programming-languages/javascript/index.md

 ## Other projects {#other-projects}

-There are also plenty of other things going on in the land of Ethereum JavaScript, including:
+There are also plenty of other things going on in the land of Nephele JavaScript, including:

 - libraries of wallet utilities.
-- tools to generate, import, and export Ethereum keys.
+- tools to generate, import, and export Nephele keys.
-- an implementation of the `merkle-patricia-tree` – a data structure outlined in the Ethereum yellow paper.
+- an implementation of the `merkle-patricia-tree` – a data structure outlined in the Nephele yellow paper.

 Dig into whatever interests you most over at the [EthereumJS repo](https://github.com/ethereumjs)